stepanvanzuriak/snowpack-electron-react/README.md

 **electron-start** - Start only electron

 **electron-prod** - Start only electron and set source as build folder

 **snowpack-dev** - Start only snowpack dev

 ## Changes

 ### v0.2.0

-All dependencies updated.
+All dependencies are updated.
 React updated to 18

 ### v0.1.0

-All dependencies updated.
-Configuration moved from json to mjs format
+All dependencies are updated.
+Configuration moved from JSON to mjs format

 ### v0.0.2